mengstr/palreport/README.md

 ## Sample output

 The output looks like this.
-Eash line has the starting address of the function, followed by the function name and the length in (decimal) of the function.
+Each line has the starting address of the function, followed by the function name and the length in (decimal) of the function.
 If there's some unused space between this function and the next that will be reported as "..followed by..."